Mean-field model for a mixture of biaxial nematogens and dipolar nanoparticles: Introduction

 We note that, in principle, neglecting interactions between dipolar nanoparticles is a reasonable approximation only in the limit where the relative concentration of such particles is small.
 However, in experimental systems there are also ionic impurities which may screen electrostatic interactions (see Ref. \cite{Garbovskiy2015} and references therein), therefore extending the validity of the approximation to higher concentrations, while at the same time weakening the coupling between NPs and nematogens.
 For the sake of completeness, we extend the approximation to the full range of possible concentrations, with the warning that results for the highest values should be subject to further checks.
+Within this full range of concentrations, as in other investigations focusing on different binary mixtures of fluids \cite{Konynenburg1980, Chen1984, Henriques1997, henriques2008mixture, do2011phase, nascimento2015maier, Sidky2016, oropesa2022phase}, we encounter multiple instances of phase coexistence, which we describe in detail.

 This paper is organized as follows.
 Sec.~\ref{sec:lgmszb} presents the LGMSZ-B model, summarizes its mean-field solution, and discusses the stability of multicritical Landau points for different values of the degree of biaxiality of nematogens.
 In Sec.~\ref{sec:u0} we present an analysis of the effects of anisotropic interactions between dipolar NPs and nematogens with fixed degree of biaxiality, in the case of zero isotropic interaction.
 Sec.~\ref{sec:lcbs} is dedicated to LC-based suspensions and the effects of NPs on the clearing temperature as well as on the uniaxial-biaxial second-order transition temperature.
 In Sec.~\ref{sec:unoo} we present a study of the effects of the isotropic interaction for fixed biaxiality degree and anisotropic interaction between objects of different nature.
 Conclusions are presented in Sec.~\ref{sec:conp}.
 A few technical details are relegated to Appendices~\ref{app:A},~\ref{app:B}, and~\ref{app:C}.